roshancharlie/Bank-Churn-Analysis-Power-B.I./README.md

         CASE
             WHEN GeographyID = 1 THEN 'France'
             WHEN GeographyID = 2 THEN 'Spain'
-            WHEN GeographyID = 3 THEN 'USA'
+            WHEN GeographyID = 3 THEN 'Germany'
         END AS Location,
         CASE
             WHEN GenderID = 1 THEN 'Male'